ian-1/pm_templates/README.md

 I want to be able to see templates to send to Applicants

 As a Property Manager
+So I can repond to an Applicant
+I want to select a template to send to an Applicant

+As a Property Manager
 So I can respond to an Applicant on <X> issue
 I want to be able to access a specific template on <X> issue